 LaFaye Baker - Founder

-Ms. Baker has been in the entertainment industry for over 22 years as a professional Stuntwoman/Stunt Coordinator.
+Ms. Baker has been in the entertainment industry for over 20 years as a professional Stuntwoman/Stunt Coordinator.
 She has over 135 credits in the industry as a Stunt Performer.
 Ms. Baker also was the first African American Stuntwoman to Stunt Coordinate a big budget project “Introducing Dorothy Dandridge.”
-Ms. Baker currently is the executive producer of a documentary about African American Stuntwomen called “Hollywood at Its Best”.
-In addition, to her career as a stunt performer she has been working as a Probation Officer for over 23 years.
-As a Los Angeles County employee Baker has worked at Sylmar juvenile halls, Van Nuys area office and several boys’ detention camps as the program coordinator.
-During her tenure she has and developed several innovative and creative special programs for juvenile delinquents.
+Ms. Baker currently is the executive producer of a documentary about African American Stuntwomen called “Hollywood at Its Best II”.
+In addition, to her career as a stunt performer she has been working as a Probation Officer for over 22 years.
+As a Probation Officer, she has worked with juvenile delinquents and developed several innovative and creative special programs for at risk teens.
+Ms. Baker discovered that at risks teens were quite intrigued with the entertainment industry.
+By co-mingling her expertise in dual careers, she plans on increasing the ratio of women working in the entertainment field by creating programs that would be captivating for at risk teens (especially young girls).
+In 2010 Ms. Baker received the Peace Officer Award for her work in the community.
+Her passion and thrust in life is to change the imbalance of gender behind the scenes in Hollywood.

-Ms. Baker graduated from California State University Long Beach where she received her Bachelor’s of Arts Degree.
-In 2002 she completed the University of California Los Angeles Film, Television and Digital Entertainment Studies Certificate Program.
-Other associations LAAAWPPI and former member of Stuntwomen’s Associations 15 years.
+Ms. Baker graduated from California State University Long Beach where she received her Bachelors of Arts Degree.
+In 2002 she completed the University of California Los Angeles Film, Television and Digital Entertainment Studies Program.
+Baker is also a member of LAAAWPPI-2013 Institute.

 Jadie David Co-Founder